 This Year’s Game: Central Michigan vs. Boise State (Dec.
 31, 2021)

 There are many worse places to visit in December than Tucson.
 The fans on both sides that choose to go should hit El Charro, the Titan Missile Museum, and the Arizona-Sonora Desert Museum to make the trip worthwhile.

-The quality of this game is mediocre at best, but its proceeds go to the Breast Cancer Research Foundation and it is played at a time where fans can travel to it without disrupting their holiday plans.
+The quality of this game is generally mediocre, but its proceeds go to the Breast Cancer Research Foundation, and it is played at a time where fans can travel to it without disrupting their holiday plans.

 27. Bahamas Bowl

 Location: Thomas A. Robinson National Stadium – Nassau, Bahamas

 The only bowl game played outside the U.S. hosts second-tier MAC and Conference USA teams.
-While it is always fun to visit the Bahamas, it may not be worth the money and disrupted holiday plans to watch your non-Power 5 team that did not win its conference.
+It is always fun to visit the Bahamas and this year, you can take off on work on Friday and still be back with plenty of time for the holidays.

 26. LendingTree Bowl

 Location: Hancock Whitney Stadium – Mobile, Ala.

-This game was originally sponsored by GMAC, then GoDaddy.com before Dollar General took over in 2016.
-It pits quality MAC and Sun Belt schools against each other and there are worse places to go this time of year than Mobile.
+This game was originally sponsored by GMAC, then GoDaddy.com, then Dollar General, before LendingTree took over in 2016.
+The name is silly, and the football is okay, but there are worse places to go this time of year than Mobile.

 25. TicketSmarter Birmingham Bowl

 Location: Protective Stadium – Birmingham, Ala.

 The Birmingham Bowl matches one of the best teams in the AAC against one of the Power 5’s worst bowl-eligible teams.
-For fans of the AAC school, it is a chance to see if their team can hang with the big boys in one of the South’s most storied stadiums.
+For fans of the AAC school, it is a chance to see if their team can hang with the big boys.
+The game was originally played at historic Legion Field but moved this year to UAB’s brand-new, on-campus Protective Stadium.

 24. PUBG Mobile New Mexico Bowl